 Many videos seem geared toward experienced bakers

 Avalon Cakes School was started by Avalon Yarnes, who started baking at age 15.
 She’s been featured on TV and in books and magazines, and earned the Best Novelty Cake Artist award from Cake Masters Magazine in 2014.
-The outlet also named her one of the top 10 cake artists in North America in 2017.
+The outlet also named her one of the top 10 cake artists in the USA in 2017.
 Yarnes, along with a number of other talented instructors, have tutorials on how to make gorgeous sculptural cakes, ranging from hyper-realistic to whimsically cartoonish.

 You can browse the cake tutorials by categories like 3D Cakes, airbrushing, gravity-defying, sculpted cakes, special effects, and more.
 It’s the sculpted cakes, however, that are true works of art.
-Sample tutorials include how to make a super realistic-looking lobster, a ganache-only carved pumpkin cake, and a Frankenstein head.
+Sample tutorials include how to make a super realistic-looking lobster, a ganache-only carved pumpkin cake, and a bride of Frankenstein head.
 The detail and coloring of each cake truly make these edible works of art.

 Membership is a reasonable $14.99 per month for the classic membership and $24.99 per month for the premium membership, which gives you more tutorials.
 Both options include access to the private Facebook group, live training videos, exclusive cake calculators, as well as the option to download tutorials.
 You can also sign up for an annual membership at a deeper discount.